 In the growing of studies on marketing performance in small medium-sized enterprises (SMEs), numerous studies have revealed that the marketing performance of SMEs could be affected by the external environment in which they operate (Zahra, 1996).
 Bruce (2000) stated that a company's external environment can be used as a reference for evaluating marketing performance.
 Every top manager needs to understand the dynamic of the environment, and then formulate it into an appropriate strategy to benefit the entire organization.
 A good understanding of the environment will have an impact on the quality of innovation and marketing performance (Singh et al., 2017).
-Addressing this issue, in this case, adaptative capability plays an important role to improve marketing performance (Beal, 2000; Covin & amp; Slevin, 1989; Keats & amp; Hitts, 1998).
-Previous literature stated that a firm with high adaptive capability and have flexibility with their environment is able to achieve better performance (Zhu, Su, & Shou, 2017; Talaja, 2013).
-Although the literature presents many studies that investigated this area, most analyses have been conducted in large corporations (Prajogo, 2016).
-Only a few studies have analyzed the relationship between adaptive capability and marketing performance in SME's perspective.
-Accordingly, this paper has several contributions.
-First, we explain the relationship between adaptive capability and marketing performance in Indonesian SMEs.
+Addressing this issue, in this case, adaptative capability plays an important role to improve marketing performance (Beal, 2000; Covin & Devin, 1989; Keats & Devinous literature stated that a firm with high adaptive capability and have flexibility with their environment is able to achieve better performance (Zhu, Su, & Shou, 2017; Talaja, 2013).
+Although the literature presents many a literature studies have been conducted in large corporations (Prajogo, 2016).
+Only a few studies have analyzed the relationship between adaptive capability and marketing performance in Indonesian SMEs.
 Adaptive capability helps small firm interact with external entities such as costumer, technology, competitor, and also helps own-manager reshape internal strategy such as change management and resiliency (Ali, Sun & Ali, 2017).
 Based on BPS-Statistics (Bureau of Statistics) Indonesia report, in 2018, SMEs account 98.8% of all private sector companies, contribute